People

 Current position: Chemistry teacher in Oakland Unified School District

-Zofia Siwicka (’18).
+Dr. Zofia Siwicka (’18).
 Chemistry thesis: Investigating intermolecular forces in pseudophosphorylated tau

-Current position: PhD student at Northwestern University
+PhD from Northwestern University

-Claudia Carcamo (’17).
+Dr. Claudia Carcamo (’17).
 Biochemistry thesis: Using surface patterning to interrogate tau structure in various ionic strength conditions

 Amizhdini Eswaramoorthy (’17).
 Biochemistry thesis: Probing specific interactions in the tau protein projection domain